Career Development

 #4.
 You spend too much time at work

-Having a healthy work-life balance is so important for your mental and physical health, and there’s nothing worse than working for an organisation that doesn’t allow for this type of flexible work.
-Make sure the next stage of your career allows you to work to live, not live to work.
+Having a healthy work-life balance is so important for your mental and physical health, and working for a company that doesn't allow for flexible work, can be detrimental to all of the other moving parts of your life.

 #5.
 You're being underpaid

-If you’ve researched the average market salaries for your role in your location and it’s more than what you’re on, then you should speak to your employer about getting a raise.
-If they deny you a salary increase and it’s clear there’s no room to budge in the near future, you might want to think about looking elsewhere for a wage that reflects the norm.
+If you’ve researched the average market salaries for your role in your location and it’s more than what you’re on, then you should speak to your employer about a wage increase.

-Staying in a job that’s not paying you what you’re worth can make it harder to close the gap later on - especially with the rise in cost of living - meaning you could end up earning far less than your peers later in your career.
+Staying in a job that’s not paying you what you’re worth can make it harder to close the gap later on, especially with the rise in cost of living, meaning you could end up earning far less than your peers later in your career.

 #6.
 You don't feel valued